 2. Open the Filter Info Dialog

 Great!
-We've filtered which transactions are displaying on our Dashboard.
-As we mentioned above, behind the scenes Onit has generated JSON that expresses this filtering logic, which we can easily access.
+We've filtered the transactions displayed on our Dashboard.
+As mentioned above, Onit generated JSON behind the scenes expressing this filtering logic, which we can easily access.

 From the column's dropdown, select Filter Info.